- New mandatory public health measures in effect April 6.

-Alberta Culture Days will be celebrated from September 1 to 30, 2020 to align with and complement Month of the Artist.
+Alberta Culture Days will once again be celebrated from September 1 to 30, 2021 to align with and complement Month of the Artist.

 Alberta Culture Days funding assistance is designed to support Alberta Culture Days activities, events and promotions that engage public participation and inspire future involvement.

 Alberta Culture Days will continue to take place throughout September, making it easier for community organizations to host online or small in person events (depending on federal or provincial health guidelines).